eulerlab/QDSpy/README.md

   file for large lists or data structures; these should go into separate files to prevent delaying the stimulus presentation
 * URGENT: Fix video presentation
-* URGENT: Recompile hidapi for Python 3.5.
-Implement use of correct pre-compiled hidapi module depending on Python version (3.4 vs. 3.5)
 * Check timing of digital I/O signals (i.e. triggers).
 * Complete lightcrafter interface.
 * For color modes >1 (special lightcrafter modes), movie images need to be